 The classifications do not take into account structures with nonelementary singular points.
 The existence of biazeotropy and nonelementary singular points of the residue curves is closely connected to tangential azeotropy.
-The structure of residue curve maps and the rule of azeotropy for such mixtures are considered in the papers by Serafimov (1971a; 1971b; 1971c; 1971d; 1974), Doherty and Perkins (1979a), Kushner et al. (1992) and Serafimov et al. (1996).
+The structure of residue curve maps and the rule of azeotropy for such mixtures are considered in the papers by Serafimov (1971a, b, c, d), and Serafimov, Komarova, and Garber (1974), Doherty and Perkins (1979a), Kushner, Shul'ga, and Serafimov (1992) and Serafimov, Kushner, and Cheluskina (1996).
 It is beyond the scope of this survey to review these papers, though they touch upon interesting aspects.
 For example, structures with biazeotropic elements and nonelementary singular points are encountered in the transition from one topology to another with pressure (or temperature) change.
 At bifurcation pressures, one or more of the singular points will be nonelementary.
 The fact that the classifications do not include such transient structures, which usually exist over only very small pressure (temperature) intervals, does not limit their practical use.

-7.3 Occurrence of predicted structures
+7.3.
+Occurrence of predicted structures